TensoRaws/yuisub/README.md

 # Using an asynchronous environment
 async def main() -> None:
-    translator = await SubtitleTranslator.load_sub(
+    translator = SubtitleTranslator(
-        # Using subtitle file input
-        sub='path/to/sub.srt',

-        # Or using audio input
+        # if you wanna use audio input
-        # audio='path/to/audio.mp3',
         # torch_device='cuda',
         # whisper_model='medium',